 Once you have Pokemon Eggs, you hatch them by putting them into incubators – just touch an egg and then choose an Incubator to put it in.
 You’ve got one unlimited incubator that has endless uses (this is the orange one), and this incubator is best used to hatch those fast-hatching 2km eggs.
 You can buy other types of Incubator or get them as rewards – they have three limited uses, after which they’ll break.
 The regular Incubator (blue) hatches at normal speed, while the Super Incubator (purple) hatches 1.5 times faster.

 In order to hatch, all you need to do is walk with them in the incubator.
 Pokemon Go needs to be open, but you should consider turning on battery saving mode before slipping your phone into your pocket.
-This is also where the Pokemon Go Plus comes most in handy – you can use it to actually fully lock your phone and walk around while still racking up distance for Pokemon Go’s egg hatching – which in turn will save you a lot of battery.
+You can also turn on Adventure Sync, which uses your phone’s built-in location tracking to feed information back to Pokemon Go.
+Egg hatching is also where the Pokemon Go Plus comes most in handy – you can use it to actually fully lock your phone and walk around while still racking up distance for Pokemon Go’s egg hatching – which in turn will save you a lot of battery.

 Once you’ve walked the distance indicated by the egg name, a Pokemon will emerge.
 As you’d expect, rarer Pokemon come out of longer-distance eggs.
 Keep in mind if you’re cycling or riding as a passenger in a car that Pokemon Go only seems to track the distance traveled towards your egg hatching if you’re traveling at slower speeds – around 10mph or less.